lightbend/config/README.md

     items = ["a", "b"]
     items += "c"

-using environment variables you specify the exact position:
+using java arguments you specify the exact position:

     -Ditems.0="a" -Ditems.1="b"